-Cats have 200 million odor sensors in their noses.
+Cats have 200 million scent sensors in their noses.
 To give you a better understanding of what that means, humans have only 5 million.
-A cat’s sense of smell is 14 times better than ours!
-They may be able to smell their owners up to 4 miles away.
+A cat can smell up to 4 miles away, and their sense of smell is at least 14 times better than ours!
+They may even be able to smell you from that far away.
 Let’s look at how far cats can smell their owners, food, and other scents.

 A Cat’s Sense of Smell

-Cats have a vomeronasal organ, also known as the Jacobson’s organ, located in their mouths.
+Cats have a vomeronasal organ, also known as the Jacobson’s organ, located on the roof of their mouths.
 This organ connects to their nasal cavities.
 If you’ve ever seen a cat open their mouth slightly when smelling something, they are using this organ to learn more about the scent.
 This organ can also detect pheromones and other scents that humans can’t pick up.

-No two cats’ pheromones smell the same, and these pheromones are used by cats to mark territory, find potential breeding partners, and bond as members of a pack.
-A male cat can detect the odor of the female cat in heat from several blocks away.
+Pheromones are chemical signals used by cats to mark territory, find potential breeding partners, and bond as members of a pack.
+A male cat can detect the odor of a female cat in heat from several blocks away.

-Olfactory receptors in cat noses are much stronger than those of humans.
+Olfactory receptors in cat noses are much more numerous than those of humans.
 Cats have millions more of them than people do and can detect odors that we cannot.

 When cats inhale odor molecules, they dissolve in the mucus of the nasal canal.
 Olfactory cells then use cilia to move the mucus toward the olfactory receptors.
-Once the molecules bind to the receptors, a signal is sent to the brain to let them know what they are smelling.
+Once the molecules bind to the receptors, the neurons convert the chemical signal into electrical stimuli that are sent to the brain to let them know what they are smelling.

 While there is little research to go on, one study found that cats can smell their owners and find their way back home from 1.5 to 4 miles away.
 Cats possess a natural homing instinct, which explains why some cats that go missing suddenly show up at their front door the next day.